SSWConsulting/SSW.Rules.Content/rules/unplanned-outage-process/rule.md

 **What if you cannot reach anyone?**

-If you cannot reach anyone move onto the Email section.
+If you cannot reach anyone move on to the Email section.

 ### Email